Jiufen – A Day Trip From Taipei Guide + Photos 2026

 ‘Feline’ like a ‘paw-some’ day trip from Jiufen?
 How about heading to the Houtong Cat Village located along the Pingxi Line in Taiwan?

-Home to dozens of cats and kitties, Houtong Cat Village is a riverside town in the Ruifang valley (also easily accessible from Jiufen).
+Home to dozens of cats and kitties, Houtong Cat Village is a riverside town in the Ruifang valley.

 Hutong has quite the history – a former coal mining town that once had riches galore, it was most famous for having a cave full of monkeys about 100 years ago (‘Hutong’ translates as ‘monkey cave’).